-The Ultrastructural Pathology Lab has outstanding research equipment, both newly acquired as well as purchased and upgraded over the years.
+The Ultrastructural Pathology and Bioimaging Lab has outstanding research equipment, both newly acquired as well as purchased and upgraded over the years.
 These cutting edge tools are essential for improved diagnostics in various human diseases, and also for gaining new insights into cellular functions, at the molecular level.

 The 100 kV FEI Morgagni Transmission Electron Microscope (TEM), equipped with an Olympus MegaView III CCD, is our main diagnostic tool, allowing fast and qualitative evaluation of plastic embedded specimens.
 It is also occasionally used for demonstrations and teaching.